JessicaDixie/Wedding-Bells/README.md

             credentials: "include"
     This allows the backend to verify the user's admin authentication cookie
+  * The backend is hosted on Render’s free tier, which may enter a sleep state when inactive.
+If the site appears unresponsive, allow a few seconds for the backend service to wake up before submitting RSVPs, song suggestions, or logging in to view the admin dashboard.
 - This repository contains only the frontend.
 - No admin files are hosted in this repository.
 - The backend API (Node.js + Express + MongoDB) is hosted separately on Render.